gsaco/Hospitals-Access-Peru/README.md

 ## 🌟 Overview

-This repository provides a **world-class, professional geospatial analysis platform** for examining hospital accessibility across Peru.
+This repository provides a **geospatial analysis platform** for examining hospital accessibility across Peru.
 Built with modern data science tools and following industry best practices, it delivers actionable insights into healthcare infrastructure distribution and accessibility patterns.

 ### ✨ Key Features